lecritch/neural_networks_p1-chi-sea-dsc/README.md

 "The number of pixels by the number of nodes: 64x1"
 ```

-    'The number of pixels by the number of nodes: 64x1'

 We can set our bias term to 0: there is ony one for a singal perceptron

 ![sum](img/log-reg-nn-ex-sum.png)